Katredit/Katredit/README.md

 - Learned CSS

-- Learned some Javascript
+- Learned Some Javascript

-- Learned some C++
+- Learned Some C++

-- Learned some C#
+- Learned Some C#

 </details>